suhasamaresh/golang-database/README.md

 # golang-database

-This is not yet updated!, Will delete this readme once it's updated
+This is a database built using golang